This blog post is part of a series where I take a detailed look at how I’m investing in quality dividend stocks for long-term income and growth.

 Fortunately, net return on capital just happens to be a useful tool for identifying those companies.
 To understand why, we need to step back and look at the big picture.

-If other profit-seeking capitalists see those abnormally high returns, they will begin to direct their own capital (cash, manufacturing facilities, people, etc) towards manufacturing their own version of the widget.
+If other profit-seeking capitalists see those abnormally high returns, they will begin to direct their capital (cash, manufacturing facilities, people, etc.) towards manufacturing their version of the widget.
 As capital flows into this market, seeking high returns, the supply of widgets will increase.
 If supply doubles, prices will need to drop so that the richest 40% of potential customers can afford to buy the widget.

 As long as the return on capital from selling these widgets remains above average, they will attract more capital, more competition and more supply.
 This will continue until prices have been driven down to the point where net returns on capital are no better than the average that is available across a wide array of markets.
 At that point, there will be no strong incentive for fresh capital to enter the widget market, so the flood of new capital and competitors will dry up.